 |Browsers without Navigation Timing Specification API||

-For browsers that do not implement the Navigation Timing Specification API, New Relic relies on the NREUM cookie and the browser agent to collect timing information.
+For browsers that do not implement the Navigation Timing Specification API, we rely on the NREUM cookie and the browser agent to collect timing information.

 |Resource Timing API|

 - The inline HEAD placement ensures the instrumentation code is loaded before all other scripts so that wrapping will occur when other libraries are registered.